microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_skypeforbusinessdeviceusageuserdetail.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get user detail about Skype for Business device usage.
+Get details about Skype for Business device usage by user.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business clients used](https://support.office.com/client/Skype-for-Business-clients-used-b9019c36-034f-40c7-acb0-c2a0400b03c3).